 3. Your product doesn’t have enough active ingredients

-“It may be the proper ingredient, but the concentration is so low that by the time some of it reaches the target area in the skin, there’s not enough to have a qualifiable or quantifiable effect on the skin,” says Tsippora Shainhouse, a board-certified dermatologist in private practice in Los Angeles.
+“It may be the proper ingredient, but the concentration is so low that by the time some of it reaches the target area in the skin, there’s not enough to have a qualifiable or quantifiable effect on the skin,” says Dr. Tsippora Shainhouse, a board certified dermatologist in a private practice in Los Angeles.

-Before you chalk up an ingredient as ineffective for your skin, Google the ingredient list of your product.
+Before you chalk up an ingredient as ineffective for your skin, search for the ingredient list of your product.
 If the active ingredient isn’t in the top five, there’s probably not a high enough concentration to see results.

-“Poor-quality ingredients [can cause an ingredient not to work],” reminds Shainhouse.
+Poor quality ingredients can cause a product not to work, Shainhouse says.
 Not all skin care products are created equal, and sometimes we see that reflected in prices.